-More than any other research method, the laboratory approach allows researchers to control subjects.
-This includes control over the selection process, assignment to the experimental or the control group, and exposure to the experimental treatment.
-Researchers can place limits on the number of subjects participating in a study and can choose specific types of subjects for exposure in varying degrees to the independent variable.
+The experimental approach allows researchers to control subjects.
+This includes control over the selection process, assignment to the control or experimental group, and exposure to the experimental treatment.
+Researchers can place limits on the number of subjects participating in such a study and can choose specific types of subjects for exposure in varying degrees to the independent variable.
 For example, they may select subjects according to which medium they use for news information and vary each subject's exposure to commercials of different types to determine which is the most effective.